UluruMao/LeetCode-Tutor-Agent/README.md

 ## Troubleshooting

 - **401/403 from LeetCode**: Cookies expired or missing.
-Re-copy `LEETCODE_SESSION` and `LEETCODE_CSRF`.
+Re-copy `LEETCODE_SESSION` and `LEETCODE_CSRF` into your `.env` file.
 - **No submissions detected**: Confirm `LEETCODE_USERNAME` is correct and you have recent submissions.
 - **Gemini errors / invalid key**: Verify `GOOGLE_API_KEY` is valid and enabled in Google AI Studio.
+- **503 Service Unavailable**: The Gemini API is experiencing high traffic.
+The daemon is designed to handle this gracefully; it will automatically wait 60 seconds and retry, so no action is needed!
+- **RequestsDependencyWarning**: If your terminal shows a warning about `chardet` or `charset_normalizer`, it is completely harmless.
+- **"No usable implementation found!" crash**: If your compiled `.exe` crashes with this error, PyInstaller failed to bundle the Windows notification libraries.
+Re-build the executable and ensure you include the `--hidden-import "plyer.platforms.win.notification"` flag.
 - **Windows activation blocked**: You may need to allow script execution (PowerShell).
 See Microsoft guidance for `Set-ExecutionPolicy` (use the least permissive option that works for you).

 ---

 ## Roadmap / Future Improvements

-- **Continuous polling**: Run as a background daemon to trigger instantly after a failed submission.
 - **Targeted practice generation**: Generate an “easy” drill problem tailored to the specific mistake detected.
-- **SQLite logging**: Replace Markdown-only history with a queryable local database (failure types over time, topic trends, etc.).

 ---